 In March 2019, LaCombe was elected during a special election to represent District 18 in the Louisiana House of Representatives, and in November of that same year he was elected to his first full term.

-As a husband, father, small business owner, Chamber of Commerce Board Member and director of a non-profit, Jeremy understands the challenges we face on a daily basis in State Senate District 17.
-He will take commonsense approaches to working with stakeholders across broad spectrums or political parties to give State Senate District 17 a strong voice in Baton Rouge.
+As a husband, father, small business owner, Chamber of Commerce Board Member and director of a non-profit, Jeremy understands the challenges we face on a daily basis in House District 18.
+He will take commonsense approaches to working with stakeholders across broad spectrums or political parties to give House District 18 a strong voice.
 He will continue supporting our school systems, working to create jobs, improving our roads, fighting to solve our traffic woes and expanding economic opportunities on the West Side of the River to everyone.

 Jeremy is married to Dr. Jessica Jarreau LaCombe, a local physician who shares his love of community and who works daily in providing medical services to those in need.
 Her medical practice centers around teaching medical students and residents while at the same time working to provide indigent care through the LSU Health System.
 Jeremy and Jessica have three children, and they work daily to instill their commitment to community and values in them.